fangohr/oommf/README.rst

    <7> oommf.tcl 2.0a1  info:
    oommf.tcl 2.0a1

+How can I exchange files between the host and the container?

-The current working directory in the host is shared with the ``/io`` directory in the container: this can be used to exchange ``mif`` files and data files with the container environment: create ``mif`` file in host, run docker to tell oommf to process the file and create data files, then analyse data files on the host.
+- The current working directory in the host is shared with the ``/io`` directory in the container
+- This can be used to exchange ``mif`` files and data files with the container environment.
+For example:

+  - create the ``mif`` file on host the host
+  - then run docker to tell oommf to process the file and the create data files in the process
+  - then analyse data files on the host.

 During the build process of the container, we also set an environment variable ``OOMMFTCL`` to point to the ``/usr/local/oommf/oommf/oommf.tcl`` file.
 This is used by Ubermag, for example, to find the ``oommf.tcl`` file.

 There is also the ``OOMMF_ROOT`` variable which points to the base directory of the OOMMF sources (that’s currently